commial/experiments/windows-defender/ASR/README.md

 Process : msMpEng.exe
 PID 1936 -> 00/00 [0-0-0]
 ```
-* The driver part registers a `ObRegisterCallback` to [defend himself against memory reads/writes from other processes](https://www.n4r1b.com/posts/2020/03/dissecting-the-windows-defender-driver-wdfilter-part-3/).
+* The driver part registers a `ObRegisterCallback` to [defend itself against memory reads/writes from other processes](https://www.n4r1b.com/posts/2020/03/dissecting-the-windows-defender-driver-wdfilter-part-3/).
 One way to remove it is to attach a kernel debugger to our target system and "NOP" the function:
 ```
 kd> a WdFilter!MpObPreOperationCallback
 fffff801`beb3ef40 xor eax,eax